cloudfoundry/docs-dev-guide/services/grails-service-bindings.html.md

 ---
 title: Configure Service Connections for Grails
 ---
-_This page assumes that you are using cf v5._
+_This page assumes that you are using cf v6._

 # Introduction #
-This guide is for developers who wish to bind a service to a Grails application deployed and running on Cloud Foundry.
+This guide is for developers who want to bind a service to a Grails application deployed and running on Cloud Foundry.

 Cloud Foundry provides extensive support for connecting a Grails application to services such as MySQL, Postgres, MongoDB, Redis, and RabbitMQ.
 You can configure these connections manually, but in many cases the Cloud Foundry Grails plugin can detect and configure connections to services automatically.

 ## <a id="cf-library"></a>The cloudfoundry-runtime Library ##

 The `cloudfoundry-runtime` Java library provides methods for obtaining pre-configured clients and connection properties from Cloud Foundry services.
 To use `cloudfoundry-runtime`, add it to the `dependencies` section in your `BuildConfig.groovy` file.
 Note: The version of this library must be at least `0.8.4` for Cloud Foundry v2 support.

 You will also need to add the Spring Framework Milestone repository to the `repositories` section of the `BuildConfig.groovy` file.

 ~~~
   repositories {